Condon Hall (University of Washington): Architecture

 In contrast, architects and their critics found many positive attributes to the building design.
 There was clarity in locating ancillary offices and lower level lounges in the south end of the structure while the library was placed in the north end.
 Concentrating utilitarian functions along a central wall that protrudes at both ends of the building, housing elevators, stairs, and toilets, was also appreciated.
 Architectural Record stated that this layout would guide a person navigating in the building and would facilitate adding to the building in the future when its second stage would be built.
-The artcile also noted that this building, and the Tredyffrin Library in Strafford, Tredyffrin Township, Pennsylvania; which was also designed by Mitchell/Giurgola, shared common underlying concepts, including, "unusual sensitivity in using natural light to best advantage while warding off the sun ... [a] quickly apparent organization of functions ... [and being] responsive to the varying situations in which it is built."
+The article also noted that this building, and the Tredyffrin Library in Strafford, Tredyffrin Township, Pennsylvania; which was also designed by Mitchell/Giurgola, shared common underlying concepts, including, "unusual sensitivity in using natural light to best advantage while warding off the sun ... [a] quickly apparent organization of functions ... [and being] responsive to the varying situations in which it is built."

 In 2019, UW News's Peter Kelley wrote "Beauty in Brutalism?
 Architecture professor Alex Anderson reviews the UW's 'bunkerlike' behemoths" following the publication of an essay by Anderson in Harvard Design News.
 Alex Anderson, who also is Director of the MS Program in Architecture History and Theory, is quoted by Kelley as recalling that during the Department of Architecture's temporary stay in Condon Hall "Most of us [meaning faculty, staff and students] liked the building for a bunch of reasons.
 First, the concrete work is very precise—smooth with straight edges and carefully arranged tie holes.
 It is clear what parts of the building are structural and nonstructural.
 The building also does a great job of orienting the spaces inside.
 Offices have great views, but the concrete sun shades protect them from excess glare.
 The large spaces on the north side, which we used for studios, have great light."
 Today, Condon Hall stands as one of the few pedigreed specimens of Brutalist architecture on the U.S. West Coast.